j-kaltes/Juggluco/README.md

 The following files need to be added to build Juggluco and can be found by unzipping an Arm/Arm64/x86/x86_64 Juggluco apk from https://www.juggluco.nl/Juggluco/download.html

-libcalibrat2.so and libcalibrate.so in lib/* of the APK should be put in the corresponding directories (e.g. the libraries in armeabi-v7a of the apk should be put in armeabi-v7) in:
+libcalibrat2.so and libcalibrate.so in lib/* of the APK should be put in the corresponding directories (e.g. the libraries from armeabi-v7a of the apk should be put in armeabi-v7) in:

 ./Common/src/main/jniLibs/x86_64/
 ./Common/src/main/jniLibs/armeabi-v7a/